Cancers that develop in adolescents

-Lymphomas start in certain cells of the immune system called lymphocytes.
-These cancers most often affect lymph nodes and other lymph tissues, like the tonsils or thymus (a small organ in front of the heart).
+Lymphomas start in immune system cells called lymphocytes.
+These cancers most often start in lymph nodes and other lymph tissues, like the tonsils or thymus (a small organ in front of the heart).
 They can also affect the bone marrow and other organs.
-They cause different symptoms depending on where the cancer is.
-Most common symptoms include weight loss, fever, sweats, tiredness, and lumps (swollen lymph nodes) under the skin in the neck, armpit, or groin.
+Symptoms depend on where the cancer is and can include weight loss, fever, sweats, tiredness, and lumps (swollen lymph nodes) under the skin in the neck, armpit, or groin.

 - Hodgkin lymphoma (Hodgkin disease)